Hornets vs. Wizards Prediction & Picks - November 8

 Hornets Performance Insights

-- The Hornets rank 12th in the NBA with 116.3 points per contest, but their defense has lagged behind, giving up 121.7 points per game (fourth-worst in league).
+- The Hornets' offense, which ranks 12th in the league with 116.3 points per game, has played better than their fourth-worst defense (121.7 points allowed per game).

-- Charlotte ranks 18th in the NBA with 43.2 rebounds per game this season.
-Meanwhile, it ranks 13th with 43.7 rebounds allowed per game.
+- Charlotte is 18th in the NBA with 43.2 boards per game this season.
+Meanwhile, it ranks 13th with 43.7 rebounds allowed per contest.

+- So far this season, the Hornets rank 12th in the league in assists, delivering 26.8 per game.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.